Natural Gas Pipeline Safety

 Multiple groups and persons have been identified to learn about information that can help ensure the safety of those near the pipeline and the safety of the pipeline itself.
 Some members of the target community are taught about some different aspects of pipeline safety in order to ensure members of the public are aware of how to protect the community members around the pipeline, prevent damage to the pipeline and pipeline disasters and who to call about the pipeline in different situations.

 The campus community is a unique Fayetteville community that needs to know about pipeline safety.
-Students in dorms effected by the pipeline are taught about pipeline safety, protection and prevention.
+Students in dorms affected by the pipeline are taught about pipeline safety, protection and prevention.
 Fostering awareness of the pipeline in the University of Arkansas campus community helps build safety, protection and prevention awareness.

 The U of A Pipeline